-The Company recognises the importance of enhancing its relationship with investors by communicating effectively; providing ready access to clear and balanced information about the Company; and encouraging participation at Annual General Meetings.
-The Company publishes annual and half yearly reports, announcements, media releases and other relevant information on its website at www.resimac.com.au.
+Respect the rights of shareholders.

 When distributing notices of Annual General Meetings to shareholders, the Company encourages shareholders to send in any questions they may wish to have answered prior to the meeting and are also encouraged to ask questions and make comments at the meeting.